Glucosio/glucosio.github.io/README.md

-# glucosio.github.io
+# Glucosio Daily APK's

-Glucosio Daily APK's Github Page
+This Github Page repo is where Glucosio Project Bot pushes our daily apk builds for testing.